AmirAR-QA/Project1/README.md

 ## Brief

-I've been tasked with creating a basic CRUD app, this app Creates, Reads, Updates, and Deletes data.
+I have been tasked with creating a basic CRUD app, this app Creates, Reads, Updates, and Deletes data.
 This will showcase my knowledge and understanding of the programs that we've discussed so far.

 ## Listed Project Requirements